mailtodanish/mailtodanish/README.md

 🔭 I’m currently working on python, djnago,...

-🌱 I am also expertize in Siebel and OpenUI.
+🌱 I am also expertize in Siebel CRM and OpenUI.

 <!--